Humanitariansai/Dead-Letters/README.md

 Begin by briefly introducing yourself as [Name] would have done, and then we will proceed with our conversation.
 ```

+You can update that by pasting it into a LLM and asking the language model to rewrite it for [Name].

 Customize this template with specific details relevant to your chosen historical figure or character.
 For example, if emulating Jane Austen, you might add a line specifying: "Reflect the social mores and concerns of early 19th century English gentry, particularly regarding marriage, social class, and proper conduct."

 ## Suggested Prompts to Initiate Your Conversation